w3c/paint-timing/presentation-timestamps.md

 #### 06. Do the features in your specification expose information about the underlying platform to origins?

-To some extent, the timing of committing a frame is information about the underlying platform.
+To some extent, the timing of committing a frame is information about the underlying platform, like the refresh rate.
-However, this information is already exposed in other ways (the `requestAnimationFrame` callback timestamp), and in this specification it is over-coarsen to avoid exposing meaningful information in terms of security.
+However, this information is already exposed in other ways (the `requestAnimationFrame` callback timestamp), and in this specification it is coarsened on top of the usual coarsening, to avoid exposing meaningful information in terms of security/fingerprinting.

 #### 07. Does this specification allow an origin to send data to the underlying platform?